-- Supplies up to 15 per cent of New South Wales' energy demand

-- Provides around 175 permanent local jobs

-- Employs 11 apprentices from Lithgow TAFE

-- Injects around \$40 million into the local economy each year

-- Operational life to 2042
+- Provides around 189 permanent local jobs - Employs 15 apprentices and 1 Traineeship from Lithgow TAFE - Injects around \$40 million into the local economy each year - Operational life to 2042

 Now there's just one - Springvale - and it's scheduled to close in 2024.
 On the other hand, the power station has an operating life to 2042.